 Postoperative Instructions and Information for Parathyroidectomy

 Head of Bed: Please elevate the head of your bed 30-45 degrees or sleep in a recliner at 30-45 degrees for the first 3-4 days to decrease swelling.
 The skin above the incision may look swollen after lying down for a few hours.
-Elevating the head is crucial when both sides of the neck have been dissected to avoid a “swollen, puffy neck”.
+Elevating the head is crucial when both sides of the neck have been dissected to avoid a swollen, puffy neck.

 - Never wake up a sleeping patient to give them narcotics.

-- Start with the lower dose prescribed, and take additional medication only if the pain is still not adequately controlled, 30 – 45 minutes after taking the first dose.
-For example, if the prescription reads “1-2 pills every 4 – 6 hours as needed for pain”, then start with one pill of pain medicine on the first dose.
-If the pain is not adequately controlled in 30- 45 minutes, then add one additional pain pill.
+- Start with the lower dose that is prescribed and take additional medication only if the pain is still not adequately controlled 45 minutes after taking the first dose.
+For example, if the prescription reads “1-2 tablet every 4 – 6 hours as needed for pain”, then start with 1 narcotic capsule on the first dose.
+If the pain is not adequately controlled in 45 minutes, add a second narcotic tablet.

-Every day, try to decrease the total amount of narcotic medication given, by:
+- Every day, try to decrease the total amount of narcotic medication given, by:

-- Increasing the time between doses
+- a. increasing the time between doses

-- Substituting plain acetaminophen for the narcotic.
+- c. substituting plain acetaminophen or ibuprofen for the narcotic

 TO AVOID RUNNING OUT OF A NARCOTIC MEDICATION:

-- Please fill your narcotic prescriptions at a pharmacy that is open after hours and on weekends
+- Please fill your narcotic prescriptions at a pharmacy that is open after hours and on weekends.